Yoshuag11/etherpad-lite/README.md

 0. If you have installed mkcert, run `mkcert localhost` at the root of the project (from a terminal/console) to create the key and certificate files to start the application.
 Otherwise proceed to create them in any way you prefer, making sure to configure them within the project.
 1. Run `src/bin/run.sh` to initialize Etherpad.
 2. Then head over to `packages/app` and run `npm install` to install all the required dependencies.
-3. Now run `npm run build` to build the project's code.
+3. Now run `npm run build` to build/compile the project's code.
 Optionally, to compile the code in `watch` mode, ` -- -w` can be added at the end.
 4. And to start the app, run `npm run start`.
 5. Finally, create a user and log in.